Batteries are Important to Get the Most out of your Flashlight

 The great thing about alkaline and lithium batteries is that they are widely available.
 Alkaline batteries are a lot easier to find, you will find them in just about every store and gas station you stop at.
 Lithium batteries are a bit harder to find, so while your local gas station may not carry them the local grocery store probably will.

 If you don’t want to use disposable batteries you are in luck because many lights can be powered with rechargeable batteries.
-Like disposable batteries you have a choice between two types of batteries, the RCR123s and the 18650.
+Like disposable batteries you have a choice between three types of lithium batteries, the RCR123s, the 18650 and the powerful 26650.
 RCR123s can be found at most local discount stores, as well as electronic stores.
-The 18650 is a little harder to find in retail stores, but can easily be found online.
+The 18650 and the 26650 is a little harder to find in retail stores, but can easily be found online.

-Your other rechargeable option is the 18650, which is quite a bit more powerful than the RCR123.
-The 18650 is a lithium-ion battery that can be used in just about any light that currently uses a CR123.
+Your other lithium rechargeable battery option is the 18650, which is quite a bit more powerful than the RCR123.
+The 18650 is a lithium-ion type batteries.
+The 18650 battery can be used in just about any light that currently uses a CR123.
 The great thing about an 18650 is that one battery can take the place of two CR123s.
 The only way to determine if your light can handle an 18650 is to check the product specification page.
 A single 18650 battery will cost more than two CR123s, plus you have to add in the expense of a charger.
 While the initial cost upfront is going to be more than other batteries, it will pay for itself in the long run because it can be safely recharged up to 500 times.
-To get an idea of how much money you can save, a 24 pack of CR123s costs about the same as two 18650s and a charger.

 Your third option is the Powerful 26650 battery that only a handful of flashlights, have the ability to use.
 This is unfortunate since the 26650 has more than Double the Capacity of the 18650 battery, giving you more than double the runtime, which is critical in emergency or outdoor activities, so when choosing a flashlight it is recommended to buy one that can also use a 26650 battery.